Is Permanent Life Insurance Worth It? Not for Most

 Both term and permanent life insurance policies offer financial protection for your loved ones if you die, but there are some significant differences you need to consider.

-Remember: Both types of policies allow you to choose the amount of coverage that best suits your financial situation.
-That said, it’s easy to end up underinsured with permanent coverage since the cost is so high.
+Beware: It’s easy to end up underinsured with permanent coverage since the cost is so high.
 It’s tempting to purchase less coverage than you really need in an effort to keep premiums affordable.

-The pros and cons of permanent life insurance
+Pros & cons of permanent life insurance

 While we believe that permanent life insurance is unnecessary for most Canadians, it does have some benefits: